radek-paclt/ai-driven-roocode-template/.project-memory/project_meta/documentation_structure_config.md

 The following modules will be created as needed:

+- **specifications/**: Detailed functional and non-functional specifications.
+  - `SPEC-MAIN-001_console_calculator_main_specification.md`: The main specification document for the calculator.

 - **hld/**: High-Level Design documents.
   - `HLD-MAIN-001_main_architecture.md`: Main architecture document for the console calculator.
 - **lld/**: Low-Level Design documents.